Books and Records Retention Requirements

 Exam Tip: Gotchas

 • Written complaints = 4 years.
 This is the only major record type that falls outside the standard 3-year and 6-year periods.
-If you see "complaints" in a retention question, the answer is almost always 4 years (FINRA Rule 4513).
+If you see "complaints" in a retention question, the answer is almost always 4 years (under the customer-complaint recordkeeping rule).

 Sorting It Out: 3 Years vs. 6 Years